 Building Strong Communities

-I am excited to see that people are starting to understand the value of talking about feelings, internal struggles and building communities to support.
-Instead of stories being hidden, such as suicide, are being talked about as people realize that if it is happened to their child there is a strong likelihood that many others are in a similar situation.
-For example, Avicii’s parents were brave and spoke about about their son’s issues as they saw the importance of educating society of mental health as they had seen first hand with their son which led to his suicide.
+I am excited to see that people are starting to understand the value of talking about feelings, internal struggles, and building communities to support them.
+Instead of stories being hidden, such as suicide, are being talked about as people realize that if it happened to their child there is a strong likelihood that many others are in a similar situation and instead of hiding it, let’s come together in support.
+For example, Avicii’s parents were brave and spoke about their son’s issues as they saw the importance of educating society on mental health as they had seen first hand with their son which led to his suicide.

 I am an adviser for She’s Independent, an organization building strong community-led programs and initiatives to develop authentic connections and support.

 The legalization of cannabis has led to the increase in its use case for pain management in addition to being a recreational substance.
 It’s now increasingly being viewed as a safer alternative to many other prescription pharmaceuticals for pain and depression.
 Scientific evidence demonstrates that cannabis can effectively treat everything from physical ailments like pain and inflammation to mental health issues like PTSD and depression.